Arts in the Middle Fine Arts Festival

 Jeff & Sherry Wagner

 Jeff and Sherry Wagner are a husband-wife duo who play acoustic Americana music.
 They blend modern folk, classic country, bluegrass and roots material with guitar, mandolin, and bass with tight vocal harmonies.
 Jeff and Sherry have delighted audiences with their entertaining performances as a duo for over 30 years in the greater Richmond and Central Virginia area.
-Jeff is an award winning songwriter and has recently finished his 3rd album of original songs.
+Jeff is an award winning songwriter who has three albums to his credit.

 Tom Euler